 From an old-age practice of tabling past figures, financial management is now seen as an approach to facilitate organization-wide operations and performance.

 Manufacturing is complex in nature.
 A high degree of variability, volatile customer demand, and error-prone humans - these factors together add up to this complexity.
 To stay on top of things, manufacturers need the ability to examine every aspect of their production and supply chain.

 Complexity is inevitable.
 Yet the goal here is to mitigate it to an acceptable, controllable level with the right strategy.
 This, by all means, can only be achieved through the effective use of data and advanced analytics.

 Recently, Honeywell Process Solutions and KRC Research have jointly conducted a study4 to describe the impact of data on manufacturing.
 One of the key takeaways is that 68% of respondents viewed analytics as a must in the manufacturing process.

 Success in manufacturing boils down to making informed and opportune decisions.
 Employing data analytics, manufacturers at all times can have access to vital information on equipment, on the workforce, and on the supply chain operations.
 They can also narrow their focus down to each piece of equipment.
 These advantages help to uncover patterns across the ecosystem of production and manufacturing, giving them the ability to identify bottlenecks and dependencies.
-As a result, downtime, costs, and wastes can be reduced.
+As a result, downtime, costs, and waste can be reduced.

 Since manufacturers can monitor and track the status of each segment around the clock, they would proactively schedule preventive and predictive maintenance.
 This means they can forecast how likely and when a given component breaks down so that appropriate corrective measures can be taken.
 These sorts of maintenance are key if businesses wish to detect faults, optimize resources, enhance productivity, improve customer satisfaction and avoid costly fines.